linode/ai-quickstart-minstral/docs/architecture.md

 When deployed via the scripts:

-1. A new Linode GPU instance is created
+1. A new Linode GPU instance is created with cloud-init configuration
-2. The StackScript installs system dependencies (NVIDIA drivers, Docker)
+2. Cloud-init automatically installs system dependencies (NVIDIA drivers, Docker) on first boot
 3. Docker Compose services are configured and started
 4. The selected model is downloaded and cached
 5. Services are validated and ready for use